nikhilbadyal/docker-py-revanced/README.md

    ```
    If you add above.
 Script will not download the `youtube` & `youtube_music`apk from internet and expects an apk in
    `/apks` folder with **same** name.
 6. <a id="personal-access-token"></a>If you run script again & again.
-You might hit GitHub API limit.
-In that case
+You might hit GitHub/GitLab API limits.
-   you can provide your Personal GitHub Access Token in `.env` file or in `ENVS` in `GitHub secrets` (Recommended)
+   In that case you can provide your Personal Access Token in `.env` file or in `ENVS` in `GitHub secrets` (Recommended)
    in the format -
    ```dotenv
     PERSONAL_ACCESS_TOKEN=<PAT>